AI Research & Policy Analysis

 AI in Education Research

-Adaptive learning, intelligent tutoring, and automated assessment reshaping how the world learns
+Adaptive learning, intelligent tutoring, and the digital divide in AI-enhanced education

 Overview

 Education sits at an inflection point.
-The one-size-fits-all classroom model — a teacher delivering the same content at the same pace to thirty students with wildly different starting points — has never been particularly effective, and the pandemic laid its limitations bare.
+The one-size-fits-all classroom model has never been particularly effective, and the pandemic laid its limitations bare.
 AI offers a different proposition: instruction that adapts to each learner in real time, feedback that arrives immediately rather than weeks later, and assessment that measures understanding rather than test-taking ability.
 The question is whether these promises hold up at scale, across diverse populations, and under the messy conditions of real schools.

-The evidence, though still accumulating, is cautiously encouraging.
+The evidence, though still accumulating, is cautiously encouraging in specific areas.
 Adaptive learning platforms powered by Bayesian knowledge tracing and reinforcement learning have demonstrated measurable improvements in controlled settings.
-Intelligent tutoring systems — once confined to research labs — are now deployed in school districts serving millions of students.
+Intelligent tutoring systems are now deployed in school districts serving large numbers of students.
 Automated essay scoring and formative feedback generation have reached reliability levels that, for structured tasks, approach human performance.
-But the gap between what works in a controlled trial and what works in an under-resourced classroom remains wide, and the commercial dynamics of the edtech industry do not always incentivise rigorous evaluation.
+But the gap between what works in a controlled trial and what works in an under-resourced classroom remains wide.

 Frequently Asked Questions